Skip to main content

 Read Progression

-Read the deep safety — if he stays wide, throw the seam.
+Read the deep safety.
+If he stays wide, throw the seam.
 If he squeezes the seam, hit the dig underneath.
 Check the curl and flat if both are covered.

 Why It Works